 Released in the midst of World War II, the Rolex Air-King is the only remaining watch in production from the original “Air Series.”
 Released in 1945, the Air-King joined the ranks of the Air-Lion, Air-Giant, and Air-Tiger, all created to honor the RAF pilots of the Battle of Britain.
 As with many of their other models, the Air-King was designed with a particular type of person in mind.
 In this instance, it is pilots.
 Over the years, pilots have adopted the Air-King, with some companies, like Pan Am, giving them as gifts to retired pilots.
 The Air-King look is well known, and has become a highly prized collector’s piece.

 The Air-King was modified a series of times, introducing ref. numbers 4499, 6552, 5500, 14000, 14000m, and 114200.
 The transitional Air-King ref.
-6552 does not utilize the Hunter movements, as several of the other models do.
+6552 does not utilize the Hunter movements, as several of the other early models do.
 Rather, it features caliber 1030.
-The 5500, introduced in 1957, also took advantage of another movement, using a caliber 1520 or 1530 movement.
+The 5500, introduced in 1958, also took advantage of another movement, using a caliber 1520 or 1530 movement.
 However, importation laws restricted the 1520 movement, resulting in a reduction of jewels.
 Many variations of dials were used during the production run, including the extremely rare double red dial, featuring the words Air-King and Super Precision in red.

 For nearly 37 years, the Air-King line remained fairly unchanged.
 It was eventually upgraded to feature a sapphire crystal and new caliber 3000 movement with the release of ref.
 14000 (pictured below).
 The following ref 14010 introduced the engine turned bezel.
 In 2000, both were updated to feature the caliber 3130 movement.